PierreYves06/DnsEnum/README.md

 Use it during recognition phase in web site's pentesting.
 This tool provides dns enumeration with class C's reverse DNS and subdomain's bruteforce.
 You can also use it to crawl web site's folder tree.
-Test.

 Be careful with sub domain's brute-force and spider, default dictionnary is huge and this may take time.
 By default, the spider is settled for